pola-rs/polars/docs/user-guide/expressions/numpy.md

 ### Note on Performance

-The speed of ufuncs comes from being vectorized, compiled, and their ability to automatically use and return a pl.Series.
-That said, there's no inherent benefit in avoiding the use of `map_batches`.
-In fact, when polars sees an object that is a ufunc, it conveniently calls `map_batches`.
-In other words, even if you're trying to avoid calling `map_batches`, it's being called under the hood anyways.
+The speed of ufuncs comes from being vectorized, and compiled.
+That said, there's no inherent benefit in using ufuncs just to avoid the use of `map_batches`.
+As mentioned above, ufuncs use a hook which gives polars the opportunity to run its own code before the ufunc is executed.
+In that way polars is still executing the ufunc with `map_batches`.